Crowdestor Review and key facts:

 Funds are added to your investor’s account via SEPA bank transfer.
 You will need an active bank account in an EU or EEA member state to do so.
 Withdrawals work the same way: Crowdestor will transfer the requested amount to the bank account from which the deposit had been made.
 A security PIN which you can choose yourself is required to verify a withdrawal.
 The minimum investment into a project is 50 EUR.

+Let’s get to the most important point in this Crowdestor review: making investments.
 Due to the large project sizes you won’t be able to invest into hundreds or thousands of loans like on crowdlending platforms.
 Over the past year, Crowdestor opened about 3 to 4 projects per month for investment so that’s the amount of diversification that you can expect.
 Since Crowdestor is still such a young marketplace I expect that these numbers will increase within 2019.

 Almost all loans on Crowdestor are secured loans for which the borrower provides additional legal insurances like mortgages, collateral (e.g. goods, machines, real estate) and personal insurances.
 In case that a borrower is not able to pay back the principal loan amount at the end of a project, Crowdestor will protect investors through the buyback fund which is in the process of being set up.